jbb1999/Sonosvolumecontroller/readme.md

 Features
 --------

-CSGO TUG supports the following features:
+Sonos volume controll supports the following features:
- - price and skin scraping
- - trade up generation
+ - volume max
+ - volume damping
- - profitability caulculator
+ - check interval
- - datbase logging for both skins and trade ups
- - database size checker

 Features to come
 --------

 I am working on these atm and may come down the line.
- - excel sheet alternative to DB
- - DB easy setup
- - web UI
- - multi threading
- - price limiter
+ - more modes if it goes over
+ - email support for commands like cutoff.
 Note that i have no eta for these and might not add them at all.